MaxLap/activerecord_where_assoc/EXAMPLES.md

 The models can be found in [examples/models.md](examples/models.md).
 The comments in that file explain how to get a console to try the queries.
 There are also example uses of the gem for scopes.

-The content of this file is generated from running `ruby examples/examples.rb > EXAMPLES.md`
+The content of this file is generated when running `rake`

 -------